Police: Bank robbery suspect flees on MBTA bus, offers operator money to keep driving

 He was later caught counting the stolen money in the area of 142 Warren St., officials said.
 Video from Sky7 HD showed several officers surround and arrest the suspect.

-Police say he was in possession of a gun and about $12,000 in cash.
+Police say the man, identified as David Hattersley, 45, was in possession of a pellet gun and about $12,000 in cash.

-The woman never left the bank parking lot and was also arrested.
+The woman, whose name was not released, never left the bank parking lot and was also arrested.

-The suspects, whose names have not been released, are facing bank robbery charges.

 They had also been wanted in connection with an armed robbery at East Cambridge Savings Bank in Medford last week.